Jewface: Discrepancy in responses

 Several Jewish creatives have framed the debate on authentic casting as not being about who can play Jewish, but about the lack of attention inauthentic castings receive; Silverman questioned why, "[i]n a time when the importance of representation is seen as so essential and so front and centre, [Jewishness] constantly [gets] breached even today in the thick of it?"
 British actress Tracy-Ann Oberman said that, while actors should be able to play anyone, she had noticed in the 21st century an increase in concern regarding cultural appropriation for many religious and cultural identities, but not Judaism, and felt it deserved the same respect.
 In his 2021 book Jews Don't Count, Baddiel reaffirmed Oberman's explanation, saying that "the discrepancy is the point".

 Abrams acknowledged the lack of Jewish actors as main characters of any background on British screens, and suggested an unconscious bias in casting may be the cause.

 Examples

-Examples of Jewface listed by Variety include Hahn, Rachel Brosnahan in The Marvelous Mrs. Maisel, Will Ferrell in The Shrink Next Door, Tamsin Greig in Friday Night Dinner, Tom Hardy in Peaky Blinders, Oscar Isaac in Scenes from a Marriage and Operation Finale, Felicity Jones in On the Basis of Sex, Kelly Macdonald in Giri/Haji, Rachel McAdams in Disobedience, Helen Mirren in Golda, James Norton in McMafia, Gary Oldman in Mank, and Rachel Sennott in Shiva Baby.
+Examples of Jewface include Hahn, Rachel Brosnahan in The Marvelous Mrs. Maisel; Will Ferrell in The Shrink Next Door; Tamsin Greig in Friday Night Dinner; Tom Hardy in Peaky Blinders; Oscar Isaac in Scenes from a Marriage, Operation Finale, and Moon Knight; Felicity Jones in On the Basis of Sex; Kelly Macdonald in Giri/Haji; Rachel McAdams in Disobedience; Helen Mirren in Golda; James Norton in McMafia; Gary Oldman in Mank; Rachel Sennott in Shiva Baby; Al Pacino in The Merchant of Venice; Ian McKellen and Michael Fassbender as Magneto; and Bradley Cooper in Maestro.

 Time wrote that non-Jewish actresses, in particular, may be accepted in playing Jewish characters if their performance is deemed more authentic by Jewish audiences, saying that the prominent examples fall on a scale between Jones' outcry-drawing performance as Ruth Bader Ginsburg and Sennott's welcomed performance.